canonical/netplan/doc/netplan-yaml.md

 When applied, a virtual interface called `dm0` will be created in the system.

-[See this section](#properties-for-all-device-types) for the list of properties that can be used with this type of interface.
+See the ["Properties for all device types"](#properties-for-all-device-types) section for the list of properties that can be used with this type of interface.